cedar-c/aos-chat-q3/README.md

 You also can send with customize name by User tag, This is not required.
 You can send like this `Send({Target = 'Discord', User = 'aos', Data = 'hello, Im aos'})`

+If you do not send with User tag, your User will be displayed in Discord and other user terminals using your pid.

+You will not receive your own messages forwarded from Discord， if you want receive， change the judgment condition in server.js.